samuelnoack/CPE-322-A/README.md

 # CPE-322-A
-Personal Repo for Course Related Use
+#Samuel Noack's personal repository for class-related work.